soskek/chainer-openai-transformer-lm/README.md

 If you are interested, see [the diff](https://github.com/soskek/chainer-openai-transformer-lm/commit/b2b971e460e66d8318c2ff0c1b48621856509673).
 This does not always contain implementations which are conventionally natural for chainer, but you can enjoy alignments with pytorch (and tensorflow).

+This implementation achieved better or almost same accuracies than the original one, on the ROCStories test set.
+(Med: 85.81 vs 85.8, Best: 87.33 vs 86.5 in 10 runs.)

 ![Transformer Language Model](assets/ftlm.png)